Erika Serrato

 About Professor Serrato

-Dr. Serrato specializes in indigeneity within the Francophone Caribbean literary canon and cultural imaginary.
+Dr. Serrato specializes in literary and cultural production in the French-speaking Caribbean, particularly as it relates to questions of indigeneity.
 In particular, her work traces racial interrelations since the so-called discovery of the Americas, namely how Afro-Creolized communities interact with and incorporate Amerindian legacies and cultural artifacts as acts of resistance, survival, and to arrive at a new definition of a native Caribbean.

 Prior to accepting her position at UNC, Dr. Serrato was an Andrew W. Mellon Graduate Teaching Fellow at Morehouse College.